1997 UN Transition Mission in Haiti: The Mission Outcome

 UNTMIH was succeeded by the United Nations Civilian Police Mission in Haiti (MIPONUH) in December 1997, which continued the work of the United Nations in assisting the HNP and withdrew the military section of previous missions.
 There were various UN Missions in Haiti until 2001 when all peacekeepers and civilian police advisors were removed in the face of ongoing political turmoil, with the exception of a minor humanitarian and political mission.
 In 2004, the UN redeployed the UN Stabilization Mission in Haiti (MINUSTAH), which lasted over 13 years with the last forces being withdrawn in 2019.
-The UN no longer has any active peacekeeping operations in Haiti, their involvement consisting of a UN Integrated Office in Haiti.
+The UN no longer has any active peacekeeping operations in Haiti, their involvement consists of a UN Integrated Office in Haiti.

 Background

 Haiti Pre-1997

 The 19 July 1997 report on the United Nations Support Mission in Haiti (UNSMIH) by United Nations Secretary-General (UNSG) Kofi Annan outlined the challenges still faced by Haiti and established the basis for UNTMIH.

 The UN Report S/1997/564 from the UNSG determined that Haiti was undergoing economic and political hardships despite recent developments.
 The UNSG argued that Haiti required assistance in creating and supporting democratic organizations, ensuring economic stability and growth, and establishing the Haitian National Police Force (HNP).
 The UNSG's assessment was affirmed by political leaders in Haiti, who were concerned that in the absence of regular international aid, national security would destabilize.

 Prior to UNTMIH, efforts to demobilize and reintegrate the Haitian armed forces into Haiti's civil society were carried out by the US Agency for International Development/Office of Transition Initiatives (USAID/OTI) in association with the International Organization for Migration (IOM).
 The program lasted between November 1994 and November 1996 and gave way for the establishment of economic, political, security, and social transitions in Haiti.
 This operation was later transferred to the United Nations.